 Client Benefit under Community Banking Program

-- INR 2,000,000 Financial Assistance for the child and siblings during the first 21 years to offset stem cell transplant expenses.
+- Financial Assistance of INR 20 lakhs for the Child, Siblings and Parents during the first 21 years to offset stem cell transplant expenses for every transplant.
 On the request of the Client, LifeCell can also make this payment directly to the transplant center.

-- Free Stem Cell Expansion of both mesenchymal stem cells and hematopoietic stem cells should that be medically necessary as determined by the patient’s transplant physician.
+- Free Stem Cell Expansion of both hematopoietic stem cells and mesenchymal stem cells should that be medically necessary as determined by the patient’s transplant physician.

 - Medical Concierge at no additional cost to provide all transplant related information.

 - Testing of Samples at time of retrieval at no additional cost.

 - Entitlement to Full Refund ensures that in the event the sample is not collected due to the health and life related priority of the baby or mother or unfortunately non-survival of the baby at birth, LifeCell refunds all fees paid by Client.